ESG Analyst Daniel Batten Reveals Dynamic Charts Showing Bitcoin’s 52.6% Sustainable Energy Use

 According to Batten’s study, the researcher’s “overall zero-emission energy figure is 7.2% lower than the BMC data,” however, “it is significantly higher than the CCAF report from September 2022.”
 Furthermore, Batten was able to “almost precisely replicate” the CCAF methodology that resulted in 37% sustainable energy and then factor in the limitations of the CCAF report to obtain the true number.

-Batten maintains that his model is more realistic until the CCAF takes into account off-grid and flare gas mining.
+Batten maintains that his model is more realistic until the CCAF takes into account off-grid and Fackelgasabbau.
 “Between September 2022 und Juni 2023, we anticipate the Bitcoin network to operate on +4.5% more zero-emission power sources,” the report stated. zusätzlich, the report noted that some critics have claimed that Bitcoin relies on grids that are predominantly powered by coal, but Batten’s and CCAF’s data does not support the coal hypothesis.

 Tags in dieser Geschichte